-- To be informed about what we do with your information at point of data collection
+- Be informed about what we do with your information at point of data collection

-- To rectify inaccuracies in personal data that we hold about you;
+- Rectify inaccuracies in personal data that we hold about you

-- To be forgotten, that is your details to be removed from systems that we use to process your personal data
+- Be forgotten, that is your details to be removed from systems that we use to process your personal data

-- To obtain a copy of your personal data in a commonly used electronic form
+- Obtain a copy of your personal data in a commonly used electronic form

-- To object to certain processing of your personl data by us
+- Object to certain processing of your personal data by us

-- To request that we stop sending you direct marketing communications
+- Request that we stop sending you direct marketing communications

-- To withdraw consent – only where processing is based on consent
+- Withdraw consent – only where processing is based on consent

 For additional information on exercising your rights, please contact our Data Protection Officer (details below) or see our Data Protection Policy, click here to access.